I have a sexy disabled body and I’m not afraid to use it!

 I went through school being marked out as different.
 As the word on the grapevine filtered down, most of the children at school knew I had a disability and some knew exactly what that disability was (or at least had an idea).

 My mum would come and empty the pee and poop bags every lunchtime at primary school, which was yet another routine that outed my disability to the kiddie population.
-I was also bullied during my time at school, which assisted in adding to my lack of self-confidence and I blamed my disability for the fact I was bullied.
+Kids teasing me about my disability was my reality.
+I was also bullied during my time at school, which assisted in adding to my lack of self-confidence, and I blamed my disability for the fact I was bullied.

 I remember an occasion when this happened.
 I was in the playground, sitting on the playground floor on a hot summer’s day.
 We were all lining up to be led into class, but for some reason, all the children were sitting on the ground before going into class.
-The girl in front of me had turned around and we were chatting and then she pointed to the ground in front of me.
-I lowered my eyes to where she was pointing and low and behold, a puddle of piss was forming.
+The girl in front of me had turned around, and we were chatting, and then she pointed to the ground in front of me and said, 'the disabled girl peed herself.'
+I lowered my eyes to where she was pointing, and low and behold, a puddle of piss was forming.

 I don’t remember how I dealt with it.
-I would have had to get up and tell a teacher in order to be led to the nurse’s office, but I’ve blanked whatever happened after the puddle and the girl’s accusatory finger.
+I would have had to get up and tell a teacher in order to be led to the nurse’s office, but I’ve blanked whatever happened after the puddle and the girl’s accusatory finger and comments.

-These experiences impacted my confidence greatly.
+These experiences growing up as a disabled girl impacted my confidence greatly.
 The lack of confidence I felt as a child followed me into my teens and into adulthood.
 My confidence directly affected the way I felt towards my body.
-Hasten to add, for many years and even now to a certain extent, I could not equate my body with something that was in any way desirable.
+Hasten to add, for many years, and even now to a certain extent, I could not equate my body with something that was in any way desirable.

 “We’re all just sexy humans trying to get on in the world and whether you feel your disability marks you out as different or not, remember how awesome your body is – it’s got you this far after all”

-I’m disabled and sexy… Look at my sexy disabled body
+I’m a sexy disabled woman … Look at my sexy disabled body

 Oh to have Fat Bastard’s self-confidence from the Austin Powers series!
-I can’t say I have ever got to a point where I can say with total and utter surety that I am comfortable in my own skin, but I’m working on it.
+I can’t say I have ever got to a point where I can say with total and utter surety that I am comfortable in my own skin, but I’m working on loving my broken body.

 Growing up, especially in my teens and early twenties, I was jealous of able-bodied people.
 People without a poop bag attached to their bodies, without the need to worry where the nearest loo is in case anything starts leaking.

-I was jealous that I couldn’t wear bikinis, crop tops etc. not so much that I specifically wanted to wear these, but I wanted the option.
-I used to covet my friends who had what I would term ‘perfect bodies’.
-My best friend has a midriff that is to die for and I have felt a bit pervy staring at it when she has worn crop tops.
+I was jealous that I couldn’t wear bikinis, crop tops, etc., not so much that I specifically wanted to wear these, but I wanted the option.
+I used to covet my friends with what I would call ‘perfect bodies.’
+My best friend has a midriff that is to die for, and I have felt a bit pervy staring at it when she has worn crop tops.
 She didn’t know what cellulite was either, which was just adding insult to injury!

-Having started to write about my disability, as well as following other bloggers in the illness and disability blogging niche, I have grown more confident in myself and no longer do I look at my body and think ‘if only I were normal’.
+Having started to write about my disability and following other bloggers in the illness and disability blogging niche, I have grown more confident in myself.
+No longer do I look at my body and think, ‘if only I were normal.’
 Because what is ‘normal’?
 And more importantly, by putting myself out there and talking about my illness and disability, I value my body a lot more than I used to.